sigidagi/smartvoice/README.md

 cd smartvoice
 ```

-There is settings file `nobvoice.toml` where some credentials should be added:
+There is settings file `nobvoice.toml` where some credentials need to be added:
 - https://console.picovoice.ai/  - accessKey for WakeUp Word detection algorithm
 - Mqtt username and password.
 - optional - https://platform.openai.com/ - openAI API token